 Walk With Ease can also be offered as a group led program and KDPH is now recruiting people who would like to become group leaders.
 Leader training is offered online and leaders also must be CPR certified.
 Please contact Dustin Falls, arthritis program manager, for more information about becoming a WWE group leader.

 AFEP created by the Arthritis Foundation is an exercise program that provides a wide variety of activities including:

 - Health education topics

 This program can help to improve functional ability, decrease depression, and increase confidence in one's ability to exercise.
 Classes typically meet two or three times per week.
-Contact your local Area Agency on Aging and Independent Living to get signed up.

 Chronic Disease Self-Management Program (CDSMP)